mpa92/Mufflins-Music-Bot/README.md

 ## Notes

-- Spotify tracks are resolved to YouTube equivalents via Lavalink
+- **Spotify URLs**: To play Spotify URLs, you need Spotify API credentials (SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET).
+The bot converts Spotify URLs to YouTube searches using `play-dl`.
+Without credentials, users should search for song names instead.
 - The bot automatically handles voice channel permissions
 - All commands are optimized for speed with instant feedback
 - Search results are cached to reduce API calls